WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ~~~
 {: .language-bash}

-HDF5 is a relatively complex library, so for complex cases it is better to use the wrapper that compiles code for HDF5
+HDF5 is a relatively complex library, so for complex cases, it is better to use the wrapper that compiles code for HDF5

 ~~~
 $ h5cc HDF5_create.c -o HDF5_create
 ~~~
 {: .language-bash}

 This command is adding all the needed libraries and paths to the compilation line.
-At the end you get the binary `a.out`
+At the end, you get the binary `a.out`

 ## FFTW3